 The last two years we’ve gone trick or treating with friends, it makes the whole experience much more fun.

-We also go on a family trip pumpkin picking and carve our pumpkins together.
+We also go on a family trip to pumpkin picking and carve our pumpkins together.
 Some people bake pumpkin pies and make spooky treats and decorations.
 Do whatever Halloween activities appeal to you most.

 Last year Tony and I had a pumpkin Halloween contest, which the kids found hilarious.
 So let the whole family enjoy some Halloween fun, it’s not all about the trick or treating although it’s my personal favourite bit.